kampersanda/xcdat/README.md

 - **Fast and compact data structure.** Xcdat employs the *double-array trie* [3] known as the fastest data structure for trie implementation.
 However, the double-array trie resorts to many pointers and consumes a large amount of memory.
 To address this, Xcdat applies the *XCDA* method [2] that represents the double-array trie in a compressed format while maintaining the fast searches.
 - **Cache efficiency.** Xcdat employs a *minimal-prefix trie* [4] that replaces redundant trie nodes into strings, resulting in reducing random access and improving locality of references.
 - **Dictionary encoding.** Xcdat maps `N` distinct keywords into unique IDs from `[0,N-1]`, and supports the two symmetric operations: `lookup` returns the ID corresponding to a given keyword; `decode` returns the keyword associated with a given ID.
 The mapping is so-called *dictionary encoding* (or *domain encoding*) and is fundamental in many DB applications as described by Martínez-Prieto et al [1] or Müller et al. [5].
-- **Prefix search operations.** Xcdat supports prefix search operations realized by trie search algorithms: common prefix and predictive searches.
+- **Prefix search operations.** Xcdat supports prefix search operations realized by trie search algorithms: `prefix_search` returns all the keywords contained as prefixes of a given string; `predictive search` returns all the keywords starting with a given string.
 These will be useful in many NLP applications such as auto completions [6], stemmed searches [7], or morphological analysis [8].
 - **64-bit support.** As mentioned before, since the double array is a pointer-based data structure, most double-array libraries use 32-bit pointers to reduce memory consumption, resulting in limiting the scale of the input dataset.
 On the other hand, the XCDA method allows Xcdat to represent 64-bit pointers without sacrificing memory efficiency.
 - **Binary key support.** In normal mode, Xcdat will use the `\0` character as an end marker for each keyword.
 However, if the dataset include `\0` characters, it will use bit flags instead of end markers, allowing the dataset to consist of binary keywords.
 - **Memory mapping.** Xcdat supports *memory mapping*, allowing data to be deserialized quickly without loading it into memory.
 Of course, deserialization by the loading is also supported.